APA Style: Why & What

 if she/he so desired.
 The most common

-its most recent version is the 6th edition of the Publication
+most recent version is the 7th edition of

 The great majority of references in a typical